 The inspector's report highlighted many key strengths of our school.
 They noted that "Pupils are happy to be here" and that "Staff take good care of them."
 This is a testament to the warm and welcoming ethos we strive to maintain at St Bartholomew's.
 The inspector also recognised our efforts to raise the profile of reading, commenting that, "pupils become enthusiastic and fluent readers."
 Furthermore, they acknowledged the positive relationships the children have with one another, stating that "The kindness they show each other reflects the behaviour staff model for them."

-The inspector was particularly impressed with the school's focus on your children's PHSE, mental health and wellbeing.
+The inspector was particularly impressed with the school's focus on your children's PSHE, mental health and wellbeing.
 They noted that "aspects of the school's work to promote pupils' personal development are very strong.
 Pupils have opportunities to be reflective and thoughtful.
 The personal, social and health education programme allows them to discuss important issues about relationships and their safety in an age-appropriate way."

 The excellent support given to our children with special educational needs was recognised by the inspector.
-They noted that staff recognise the needs of children and adapt learning to include them noting our inclusive ethos and as a result "all pupils are helped to participate equally in all learning activities".
+They noted that staff recognise the needs of children and adapt learning to include them, noting our inclusive ethos and, as a result, "all pupils are helped to participate equally in all learning activities."

 While we are delighted with this outcome, we continue to evaluate and improve our educational offer.
 The inspector recognised that we achieve a good level of 'greater depth' in reading, writing, and mathematics and would like to see this mirrored across the curriculum.